Iortxi/entorno/README.md

 ## Config files
 `~/.config/kitty/color.ini` to config the colors.

 `~/.config/kitty/kitty` to config the keybindings, font, shell.

 # Monitors
-This uses arandr to manage multiple monitors.
+This uses `arandr` to manage multiple monitors.
 It's so simple and easy.

-To automatize the process:
+To automatize the process of configuration:
 1. Launch arand (Rofi or terminal)
 2. Place the screens in the position you want
 3. Design -> Save as (this will generate a bash one-liner)